MagnaChain/MagnaChain-dev-master/contrib/devtools/README.md

 To use, make sure that you have fetched the upstream repository branch in which the subtree is
 maintained:
 * for `src/secp256k1`: https://github.com/bitcoin-core/secp256k1.git (branch master)
-* for `src/leveldb`: https://github.com/bitcoin-core/leveldb.git (branch celllink-fork)
+* for `src/leveldb`: https://github.com/bitcoin-core/leveldb.git (branch magnachain-fork)
 * for `src/univalue`: https://github.com/bitcoin-core/univalue.git (branch master)
 * for `src/crypto/ctaes`: https://github.com/bitcoin-core/ctaes.git (branch master)